-- (a) A cited licensee, or person, may within 30 calendar days of service of the citation, contest the citation by requesting a hearing in writing to the Bureau or such hearing is waived.
-Such hearings shall be conducted in accordance with Article 10, Chapter 4 (commencing with Section 11445.10), or Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of the Government Code. - (b) In addition to requesting a hearing provided for in subdivision (a) of this section, the cited licensee, or person, may within 15 calendar days after service of the citation, submit a written request for an informal conference with the Bureau regarding the acts or omissions charged in the citation. - (c) The Bureau shall, within 15 calendar days from receipt of the written request, hold an informal conference with the licensee or person cited, and/or his or her legal counsel or authorized representative. - (d) At the conclusion of the informal conference, the Bureau may affirm, modify, or dismiss the citation, including any fines levied or orders of abatement issued.
-A written decision stating the reasons for the decision shall be mailed to the cited licensee, or person, and their legal counsel, if any, within 15 calendar days from the date of the informal conference.
+(a) A cited licensee or person may, within 30 calendar days of service of the citation, contest the citation by requesting a hearing in writing to the Bureau or such hearing is waived.
+The hearing shall be conducted in accordance with Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of the Government Code.

+- (b) In addition to requesting a hearing provided for in subsection (a) of this section, the cited licensee or person may, within 15 calendar days after service of the citation, submit a written request for an informal conference with the Bureau regarding the acts or omissions charged in the citation. - (c) The Bureau shall, within 15 calendar days from receipt of the written request, hold an informal conference with the licensee or person cited, and/or his or her legal counsel or authorized representative. - (d) At the conclusion of the informal conference, the Bureau may affirm, modify, or dismiss the citation, including any fines levied or orders of abatement issued.
+A written decision stating the reasons for the decision shall be mailed to the cited licensee or person and his or her legal counsel, if any, within 15 calendar days from the date of the informal conference.
 This decision shall be deemed to be a final order with regard to the citation issued, including the levied fine and the order of abatement, if any. - (e) If the citation is dismissed, any request for a hearing shall be deemed withdrawn.
-If the citation is affirmed or modified, the cited licensee, or person, may in their discretion, withdraw the request for a hearing or proceed with the administrative hearing process.

-(f) If the citation, including any fine levied or order of abatement, is modified, the citation originally issued shall be considered withdrawn and new citation issued.
+If the citation is affirmed or modified, the cited licensee or person may, in his or her discretion, withdraw the request for a hearing or proceed with the administrative hearing process. - (f) If the citation, including any fine levied or order of abatement, is modified, the citation originally issued shall be considered withdrawn and new citation issued.
 If a hearing is requested for the subsequent citation, it shall be requested within 30 calendar days in accordance with subdivision (b)(4) of section 125.9 of the Business and Professions Code.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 125.9, 26012 and 26018, Business and Professions Code; Sections 11445.10 et seq. and 11500 et seq., Government Code.
+Reference: Sections 125.9, 26012 and 26016, Business and Professions Code.